pmboerth/research-pack/README.md

 Open your browser and navigate to the above.
 You should see the Streamlit interface where you can browse and manage research opportunities.

 ## Demo Video
-We have provided video of our app [here](https://drive.google.com/file/d/1vG_LS6ELH9ylFvzph3VNxXHPbOBSp0Ok/view?usp=sharing)
+We have provided a demo video of our app [here](https://drive.google.com/file/d/1vG_LS6ELH9ylFvzph3VNxXHPbOBSp0Ok/view?usp=sharing)

+## Contributors

+- Peter Boerth
+- Luca Vasiliu
+- Thomas O'Keefe
+- Tiasha Godamanna